 (5) The Superior Court may modify or waive the requirements of this rule to insure a fair and just determination of the appeal.

 b.
 Motions for More Time.
-For good cause, a party may file a motion for more time to file the memorandum.
-No response shall be filed unless authorized by the trial court.
-The motion for more time shall be presented to the trial court and shall be ruled upon by a different judge than the judge that presided over the matter on appeal.
+For good cause, a party may file a motion for more time to file the brief or response before the time to file the brief or response has expired.
+The non-filing party must not object or respond unless authorized by the trial court.
+The motion for more time must be filed with the trial court.
+A motion for more time filed after the deadline for filing the brief or response must be denied.

 c.
 Procedural Motions.

-(1) Procedural motions are motions that may determine whether the appeal should go forward.
-Procedural motions include motions to dismiss where there is no right to appeal, appeals from guilty pleas, appeals that are not timely filed, and motions to dismiss or motions to strike.
-Procedural motions may be made at any time after the filing of the notice of appeal.
-As set forth herein. procedural motions shall be presented to the trial court and ruled upon by the Superior Court.
+(1) Procedural motions are motions that determine whether the appeal should go forward.
+Procedural motions include motions to dismiss where there is no right to appeal, appeals from guilty pleas, appeals that are not timely filed, and motions to strike.
+Procedural motions may be made at any time after the filing of the notice of appeal, but may not be filed as part of the response.
+Procedural motions must be filed with the trial court and ruled upon by the Superior Court.

-(2) A defendant who is not represented by counsel shall file an original and two copies of any procedural motion or response thereto provided for in this subsection (c), which shall be date stamped upon receipt by the trial court.
-The trial court shall send one copy to the opposing side and retain the other copy for later transmittal to the Superior Court.
-In all other cases, only the original and one copy shall be filed with the court, and copies shall be served pursuant to Rule 1.7, Arizona Rules of Criminal Procedure.
+(2) A defendant who is not represented by counsel must file an original and two copies of any procedural motion or response thereto provided for in this subsection (c), which must be date stamped upon receipt by the trial court.
+The trial court must send one copy to the opposing side and retain the other copy for later transmittal to the Superior Court.
+In all other cases, only the original and one copy must be filed with the court, and copies must be served pursuant to Rule 1.7, Arizona Rules of Criminal Procedure.

-(3) The caption of such a motion shall bear the notation “Procedural Motion--Refer to Superior Court.”
-The opposing side shall have 14 calendar days from the filing date to respond.
-The caption of the response shall bear the notation “Procedural Motion Response--Refer to Superior Court.”
-No reply memorandum shall be filed unless authorized by the Superior Court.
-No oral argument shall be allowed unless ordered by the Superior Court.
-The parties shall refer specifically to the record as needed and attach such documents as support the motion or response.
+(3) The caption of such a motion must bear the notation “Procedural Motion--Refer to Superior Court.”
+The opposing side has 14 calendar days from the filing date to respond.
+The caption of the response must also bear the notation “Procedural Motion Response--Refer to Superior Court.”
+No reply may be filed unless authorized by the Superior Court.
+No oral argument is allowed unless ordered by the Superior Court.
+The parties must refer specifically to the record as needed and must attach such documents as support the motion or response, including any brief at issue in the motion.

-(4) While a procedural motion is pending: (i) further preparation of any recording or transcript of the trial or hearings shall be suspended; (ii) the deadline to file appellate memoranda shall be suspended; (iii) and perfection of the appeal shall follow the procedures of subsection (c)(5) of this rule.
+(4) While a procedural motion is pending: (i) further preparation of any recording or transcript of the trial or hearings must be suspended; (ii) the deadline to file appellate brief or response must be suspended; (iii) and perfection of the appeal must follow the procedures of subsection (c)(5) of this rule.

-(5) Upon the filing of a procedural motion, and after the time to file any response has expired, the trial court shall send the motion and response to the Superior Court along with the notice of appeal.
-Upon disposition of the motion, the Superior Court shall enter appropriate orders and instruct the trial court and the parties as to the disposition of the motion, transmittal of the record on appeal, and when any appellate memoranda are due, if the Superior Court ruling allows the appeal to proceed, any necessary appellate memoranda, and any subsequent papers, shall be filed in the Superior Court.
+(5) Upon the filing of a procedural motion, and after the time to file any response has expired, the trial court must send the motion and response to the Superior Court along with the notice of appeal.
+If the notice of appeal is untimely, the trial court must dismiss the appeal pursuant to Rule 9 of these rules rather than transmit the procedural motion for ruling.
+Upon disposition of the motion, the Superior Court must enter appropriate orders and instruct the trial court and the parties as to the disposition of the motion, transmittal of the record on appeal, and when any appellate brief or response is due.
+The trial court may modify these dates in its discretion once the case is remanded to the trial court.
+After ruling, the Superior Court must remand the case to the trial court to complete the requirements of perfection and transmit once compliant or dismiss the case if not perfected pursuant to these rules.